FosforData/lumin-sdk-react-sample-app/README.md

 Example: If you are hosting your application integrated with Lumin SDK on demo.abc.com then, you must add demo.abc.com to the whitelist domain list to allow CORS.

-## CORS

-CORS is applicable, if your application intends to access Lumin resources through the Lumin SDK/APIs from your application across origins.

-Developers must whitelist your domains in the Developer Console to authorize your application to call Lumin through SDK or API end point and access resources.

-Please follow the steps to whitelist domains for CORS.

-* Login to your Lumin Instance

-* Navigate to Developer Console → Secret Management tab.

-* Create Secret if not created and click on Edit for the Secret.

-* Add your domain in the Whitelist domain → Save.

-Example: If you are hosting your application integrated with Lumin SDK on demo.abc.com then, you must add demo.abc.com to the whitelist domain list to allow CORS.

 ## Initializing Font Family
 After setting .env variables, go to public directory of your application and put below snippet in index.html in <head></head> tag.